 You can create recovery media, system restore points, and backups of personal information using Windows tools.

 NOTE: If storage is 32 GB or less, Microsoft System Restore is disabled by default.

-For more information and steps, see Help and Support.
+For more information and steps, see the Get started app.